FrostKiwi/treasurechest/posts/genshin-impact-anki-deck/genshin-impact-anki-deck.md

 ### The dangerous outcome

 It's common knowledge that media uses artistic delivery in speech, has speech patterns rarely used in everyday life and uses a stylized way of writing.
 Basically all of it is [役割語](https://ja.wikipedia.org/wiki/%E5%BD%B9%E5%89%B2%E8%AA%9E).
-And yet, knowing that I still managed to trip up in minor ways.
+Knowing that full well I *still* managed to trip up.
 Case in point:

 ![image](homare.png)
 <div class="audio-container">
     <div>